Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2022-12-16-ParityWalks.md

 categories:   [math]
 tags:         [integer,parity]
 plotly: false
-description:  'Presents a map that paritions integers into the even and odd parity subsets where each are in increasing ordering'
+description:  'Presents a map that paritions integers into the even and odd parity subsets where each are in increasing order'
 ---

 \\